wazuh/wazuh-documentation/source/user-manual/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Check out the user manual of the Wazuh Platform in this section.
-Learn more about how Wazuh works, the components, and more.
+  :description: The Wazuh user manual helps you configure, adjust, and make use of all of the available capabilities.
+Learn more about product functionalities in this section.

 .. _user_manual: